-In separate regressions, we split the sample by country, gender, age groups, income groups, education, presence of children in the household, urban/rural location, and household size.
-This allows us to study whether particular socio-demographic groups drive the results and to examine the robustness of our main finding that being left behind is associated with pro-social behavior in the studied transition economies.26 Given that the results in Table 3 indicate that the association between receiving remittances and civic engagement is driven by having family and friends abroad, the specifications in Tables 4-6 include regressions where relatives and relatives and friends abroad are included in the analysis.
+Source: Authors' estimation based on Gallup World Poll data for Bulgaria and Romania ciated with pro-social behavior in the studied transition economies.
+Given that the results in Table 3 indicated that the association between receiving remittances and civic engagement is driven by having family and friends abroad, the specifications in Tables 4-6 include regressions where relatives and friends abroad enters separately and specifications where both remittances and relatives and friends abroad are included in the analysis.
 Results which include the remittances variable separately in the analyses can be found in a working version of this paper and are available upon request.